Treefrog/Handbook/DroppedChanges/Personal Days/PersonalDays.md

 > Take Personal Days if absolutely needed.
 You should have a buffer of available days (not holidays) to stay personally successful, where your brain stays partially available to Treefrog.

-<i>In order to balance the success of your personal life with the success of Treefrog, we believe you should be able to take time off when necessary to do personal real-life activities.</i>
+*In order to balance the success of your personal life with the success of Treefrog, we believe you should be able to take time off when necessary to do personal real-life activities.*

 ### What is a Personal Day?